 - Open Device Manager.

-- When Device Manager starts, locate your audio driver.
-Right click it and choose Update driver.
+- Locate your audio driver.
+Right-click it and choose Update driver.

 - Select Search automatically for updated driver software.

 - Windows will now check for driver updates and install new drivers.

 - After the new driver is installed, restart your PC.

 We have to mention that Device Manager is the simplest way to update your audio drivers, but not necessarily the most efficient one.
 Usually, Device Manager doesn’t download the latest drivers, and sometimes that can be a problem.

 If you want to ensure that you have the latest drivers, you need to download audio drivers from your motherboard or sound card manufacturer.

 Better yet, use the dedicated tool recommended in the first solution, DriverFix, and you’ll surely get the right components in no time.

 9. Use the remote control to adjust the microphone